Table of Contents

-And two days after, she and her Namibia relay team clinch the silver behind the jamaica lead by Clayton twins (New World Junior Record) in the 4x100m relay (42.94).
+And two days after, she and her Namibia relay team clinch the silver behind the jamaica led by Clayton twins (New World Junior Record) in the 4x100m relay (42.94).
 Christine Mboma burst out for the fastest u20 anchor leg split in history by 9.86 seconds to catch up with the two teams in her front to finish for silver.

-For those athletes who don’t know about the issue about her, this athlete is a ban from certain events where she is born to race (400m) was declared ineligible for the longer race because of a genetic condition that raises their testosterone levels.
+For those athletes who don’t know about the issue about her, this athlete is a ban from certain events where she is born to race (400m) and was declared ineligible for the longer race because of a genetic condition that raises their testosterone levels.
 Christine Mboma’s real event is the 400m, where she hits the sub 49 (48.54) fastest 400m record for U20 (Not ratified because of her high testosterone levels).

 Christine Mboma and Masilingi to miss Olympic 400m over World Athletics testosterone rules

 July 3, 2021

 Due to World Athletics’ rules on testosterone levels, Christine Mboma, a young Namibian who recorded the fastest 400-meter time of the year on Wednesday (June 30), will not be allowed to compete over the distance at the Olympics.

 Mboma and compatriot Beatrice Masilingi, both 18, were made to undergo an assessment by World Athletics.
 The results indicate that the pair have differences in sexual development (DSD) and high natural testosterone levels.

 It means neither will be able to race over their preferred distance at the Olympics in the short term.